cameron-K/BetterHelpChallenge/README.md

 # BetterHelpChallenge

-The main problem was the way I checked for an a checkbox array in the POST variable.

-At first I checked if each POST item's length was >1 which doesn't work when only 1 check box is checked :)

-Tested more by adding more questions, and changing their order

 source of problem - 'application/controllers/results.php' lines 24-31

 The main problem was how I looked for arrays in POST from the checkbox questions.